RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

 This code will create a new MySQLi object using the database server, username, password, and the actual database name.
 It’s important to remember that the database server field is relative to the location PHP is being executed.
-For example, if PHP and MySQL are on the same server then use localhost, whereas if you use a remote MySQL server that is different from your web server, use that server’s IP address.
+For example, if PHP and MySQL are on the same server then use `localhost`, whereas if you use a remote MySQL server that is different from your web server, use that server’s IP address.

 ### Execute Queries ###

 Now that we have our object containing the functions of the MySQLi class, we can start running queries on the database.
-Executing a query is as simple as calling the query function.
+Executing a query is as simple as calling the `query` function.

 ``` {.php .numberLines}
 <?php